senethmendis/book-app-react-crud-practice/README.md

   ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_installing and setting up your app._

 1. install mysql client / server (optional XAMP or WAMP)
 2. Donload the ``` db.sql ``` file and run it to create tables